 There was also an attempt to reject the building as an easily recognized building type characteristic of its neighborhood, its period of construction or its historic use.
 The consultant pointed to factory buildings by celebrated American architect of the time, Albert Kahn, noting that the building didn’t resemble anything the Detroit-based designer might have produced.

-Heritage Consulting staged an assertive in-your-face presentation.
-Arguing one-by-one against each of the city’s landmark criteria.
-The firm seemed to misunderstand that nearly all the criteria were irrelevant and that only Criteria f was in play.
+Heritage Consulting staged an assertive in-your-face presentation, arguing one-by-one against each of the City’s landmark criteria.
+The firm seemed to misunderstand that nearly all the criteria were irrelevant and that only Criterion f was in play.

 It would be unfair to members of the Landmarks Preservation Board to suggest that the assertive style of presentation by the out-of-town consultant caused them to designate the Boyd Building a city landmark.
 Their appraisal was balanced and honest.
 For now, the Boyd Building is a protected city landmark whose demolition, while still possible, will be much harder.

 Additional details about the building’s history and ownership appear here.